huywallz/bklib/README.md

 # bklib
-Lightweight C library for 3D graphics and engine utilities used by the Brickate project
+Lightweight C library for 3D graphics and engine utilities used by the Brickate project.

 ## TODO
 ### ✅ Completed